hallzy/mozilla-hardening/README.md

 ## Usage

+### Windows VS Non-Windows Version

+The files are identical.
+The only difference is that the windows version has Windows friendly carriage returns.
+For operating systems other than windows, you can use the non windows js file.

+### General

 Please visit [User.js File](http://kb.mozillazine.org/User.js_file) for details
 on how to apply the user.js file to your install of Firefox.